Serial-Comma/obsidian-notes/H1 Economics/Chapter 2/Price elasticity.md

 Price inelastic -> Change in price causes a **less than proportionate change** in quantity supplied (Steeper slope)

 ![[Price elasticity 2022-09-05 19.19.24.excalidraw]]

+#### Special supply curves
+- A perfectly price elastic supply curve is horizontal, where an increase/decrease in price leads to the quantity supplied become basically zero.
+Producers are prepared to supply infinite amounts of the good at the current price and none at all when it is changed.
+PES = ∞
+- A perfectly price inelastic su